 If you’re attempting to plant a large palm or one that requires a bit more maintenance than the ones listed above, it’s best to seek professional help.
 Palms have shallow root balls, so if shoved in the ground, especially in clay soil, the root ball can rise above ground resulting in a weak plant.
 Proper planting also ensures that the palm grows upward as it should versus out to the side, in the event it’s looking for sun or unstable.
 Pygmy date palms in multiple trunks are subject to sideways growth in certain conditions.

 Use it or Move it

 Interestingly enough, many Southern California residents who have palm trees that grow taller than height restrictions or need removal due to renovations have had luck selling palm trees for relocation into other yards.
+Many homeowners today opt for small palm trees for their yards to avoid the need to remove their trees.
 Call a tree removal company to see if yours are saleable for a nice profit.

 What palms have you had success growing in Southern California?

 Photo credits: Hotel del Coronado palms, Flickr/Rennett Stowe; California fan palm, Flickr/mikebaird; Coronado beach palms, Flickr/Evo Flash